Deciding Predicate Logical Theories of Real-Valued Functions: Scalar Quantification

 \begin{proof} Assume that $\phi$ is semantically robustly satisfiable wrt. $d$.
 Then there is a variable assignment $\alpha\in\VarAss$ and an $\varepsilon>0$ such that for every $\alpha'$ with $d(\alpha,\alpha')<\varepsilon$, $\alpha'\models\phi$.
 Since $\VarAss'$ is dense in $(\VarAss, d)$, there is an $\alpha'\in\VarAss'$ with $d(\alpha,\alpha')<\varepsilon$.
-Hence $\alpha'$ is within the robustness margin of $\alpha$, and hence $\alpha'\models\phi$. \end{proof}
+Hence $\alpha'$ is within the robustness margin of $\alpha$, and hence $\alpha'\models\phi$. \Qed\end{proof}

-Now we observe: \begin{lemma} For every $k\in\mathbb{N}_0$, compact $K\subseteq\mathbb{R}^n$, the set of $n$-dimension polynomial functions with rational coefficients is dense in the set of $n$-dimensional polynomial functions with real coefficients wrt. the metric $d_K^k$. \end{lemma}
+Now we observe: \begin{lemma} For every $k\in\mathbb{N}_0$, compact $K\subseteq\mathbb{R}^n$, the set of $n$-dimensional polynomial functions with rational coefficients is dense in the set of $n$-dimensional polynomial functions with real coefficients wrt. the metric $d_K^k$. \end{lemma}

 \begin{proof} Let $P$ be a polynomial function with real coefficients and $\varepsilon>0$.
 We will prove that there is a polynomial $P'$ with rational coefficients such that $d_K^k(P, P')<\varepsilon$, that is $\max_{ |\beta|\leq k} \inf_{x\in K} |(D^\beta P)(x)-(D^\beta P')(x)|<\varepsilon$.
 During this, we will separate any given polynomial $P$ into its vectors of coefficients $C_P$ and monomials $M_P$.
 Hence $P=C_P^T M_P$.